austinappleadmins/austinappleadmins-site/_posts/2017-01-28-february-meetup.md

 Our office is located on the far north end of the Domain.
 To access to our space, please park in the Green Parking Lot (across the street from Whole Foods).
 Once parked, take the elevator to the 4th floor and take the breezeway connecting the parking lot to the building, this will gain you direct access to our space.
 </blockquote>

-You can register on EventBrite (linked below!) or [on Jamf Nation using your Jamf Nation account](https://www.jamf.com/jamf-nation/events/user-groups/155/austin-apple-admins-february-meetup-wework-the-domain?view=info).
+You can register on EventBrite &#40;linked below!&#41; or [on Jamf Nation using your Jamf Nation account](https://www.jamf.com/jamf-nation/events/user-groups/155/austin-apple-admins-february-meetup-wework-the-domain?view=info).

 <div align="center"><a href="http://www.eventbrite.com/e/austin-apple-admins-february-meetup-wework-tickets-31723206966?ref=ebtnebregn" target="_blank"><img src="https://www.eventbrite.com/custombutton?eid=31723206966" alt="Eventbrite - Austin Apple Admins February Meetup @ WeWork" /></a></div>